 - Interdisciplinary joint degree offerings with other UIC colleges are available.
 For more information on the Law School's joint degree programs, please consult the following website: UIC Law joint degree programs

 - The Law School’s degree programs are considered professional programs and are not administered by the Graduate College.
 The Law School website provides additional information on the Law School’s degree programs, admission requirements, and the application process.

 The JD program requires completion of 90 hours: 50 required core hours, including 3 hours of clinical or externship course work, and 40 elective hours.
-JD students may earn an optional JD concentration in one of seven areas:
+JD students may earn an optional JD concentration in one of eight areas: